 The school is located in a small vocational school building owned by the Columbus Public Schools, based near downtown Columbus.
 A few years later, the school moved to Central High School.

 The five-year apprenticeship program begins under the organization of William Beckel, a local 189 plumber and former naval officer.
 He remained at the helm until 1966 when Jack Wenger took over.
-Dick Patterson was next in line, in 1968, until Dick Patterson took over in 1994.
-Patterson is the current training coordinator.
+Dick Patterson was next in line, in 1968, until Ron Graves took over in 1994 until 2016.
+Rich Manley is the current training coordinator.

 The school moves to 840 Alton Avenue.